runspired/runspired.com/_posts/2025-02-06-exploring-transformed-and-derivied-values-in-schema-record.md

 In addition to some of the common scenarios like Date and Enum, we expect due to their guarantee to run that some folks will choose to use them to write validation layers for fields used in forms.

 This is explicitly allowed, though not necessarily sensible as often form validation errors are best handled with other patterns.
 Validation purposes aside, throwing errors from transforms (especially in dev mode) for malformed data can be an effective way to enforce good habits and prevent sneaky bugs from occurring like integers getting coerced into strings.

+Lets address the original question about mapped translations using a transformed field.

 ### Implementing Mapped Translations Using a Transformed Field